JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/integer_list.rst

 Description
 -----------
 This node is used to create an arbitrary list of integers.
 A new integer can be added with the *New Input* button.
-A new integer can also be added by plugging it into the transperant socket.
+A new integer can also be added by plugging it into the transparent socket.

 .. image:: images/integer_list_node.png
    :width: 160pt